Stamp Duty Calculator

 Step-by-Step Claim Process

 Follow these steps to submit your higher rate refund claim.
-For the amendment process (overpayments), see the SDLT return requirements page.
+For the amendment process (overpayments), see the SDLT return amendment guide.

 Confirm Your Eligibility and Deadline

-Verify that your old home completed its sale within 36 months of your new purchase (or 18 months in Scotland), and that you are within 12 months of that sale completion.
+Verify that your old home completed its sale within 36 months of your new purchase, and that you are within 12 months of that sale completion.
+Scotland aligned its ADS reclaim window to the same 36 months for transactions on or after 1 April 2024 (earlier Scottish transactions used 18 months).
 Check the 36-month rule for exact deadline calculations.

 Gather All Required Documents